wp-plugins/sports-rankings-lists/readme.txt

 1. Install the plugin
 2. Go to Ranker Admin -> List - Upload or Create Lists of Items (admin only) field 1: is default order, field 2 through 4 can be whatever you like.
 3. Go to Ranker Admin -> Rankers - Create a new "ranker".
 Choose a list of players created in the previous step.
 This give you shortcode to be used in post or page.
-4. Authors (or higher level) can now go to Rankings Menu and drag and drop rankings where they desire as well as add comments for their choices.
+4. Now go to "Rankings" menu, just below the Add Post option and edit your rankings!
+Authors (or higher level) can now go to Rankings Menu and drag and drop rankings where they desire as well as add comments for their choices.
 5. Copy the ranker's shortcode (from step 3) and paste it in post or page where you would like to see your list / rankings.
 If Rankings are updated the post must be updated by clicking the "update" button.

+READ THIS: view the screenshots <a href="http://wordpress.org/plugins/sports-rankings-lists/screenshots/">here</a> so you know how to use this plugin!

 == Screenshots ==

-1. All features enabled
+1. All features enabled (see the photo above)
-2. STEP 1: Creating list
+2. STEP 1: Creating list (see the photo above)
 3. STEP 2: Upload and Insert list - make sure LINK URL is populated, if not then click "file URL" then click "Insert into Post"
 4. STEP 3: Creating a ranker
 5. STEP 4: Add list to ranker - select list from drop down menu